Gulliver's nightclub fire

 The Gulliver's nightclub fire occurred in the early hours of June 30, 1974, on the border of Port Chester, New York and Greenwich, Connecticut.
 The fire killed 24 patrons and injured 19 patrons and 13 firemen.
-The fire was caused by arson in an adjacent bowling alley that had been set to cover up a minor burglary there.
+The fire was caused by arson in an adjacent bowling alley that had been aimed at covering up a minor burglary there.

 The venue

 The restaurant was formally known as Gulliver's Restaurant Inc. and opened in 1971.
 It attracted crowds of young people, particularly Connecticut residents, since while both states had a drinking age of 18, NY had last call much later.
 "For decades, youths from southern Connecticut, where the drinking age was 18 since 1972, had flocked to this part-leafy, part-scruffy miniature city so they could take advantage of New York's later last call hour."
 The restaurant was originally the Old Post Grill, but that burned in 1962; then it was Lucy's, which had a fire in 1968.
 The building was owned by the Port Chester Electrical Construction Corporation.

 The building housing Gulliver's was on the border of Port Chester and Greenwich and so spanned the county and state line between Westchester County, New York and Fairfield County, Connecticut.
 Gulliver's was a restaurant and bar with its entrance on the Greenwich side.
 Most of Gulliver's was considered on the New York side, and had been inspected by Port Chester fire authorities two months before the fire.
 The other businesses in the building were considered to be in Greenwich and had not been inspected since 1964 when the last equipment was installed.